LibraryOfCongress/api.congress.gov/Documentation/CommitteeMeetingEndpoint.md

 - `<chamber>` (e.g., House)
     - The chamber where the committee meeting was held.
     - Possible values are "House", "Senate" and "NoChamber".
+-`<isManuallyCurated>` (e.g., Y)
+  - This element displays if manual curation was required.
+The value is always "Y".
 - `<committees>`
     - Container for the committees or subcommittees the held the meeting.
 A `<committees>` element may include the following children:
         - `<item>`